PeppeL-G/bagawork/docs/src/routes/(default)/documentation/columns/+page.md

 In this example, we use `grow()` on two children, so you can compare how it differs from `growShrink()` in the next example.

-Try making the height of the app screen below shorter, and you will see that the entire app screen becomes scrollable.
-That is, `Col 1` and `Col 2` never becomes shorter than their content, and the scroll is added to the root component (the `Cols` component).
+Try making the width of the app screen below shorter, and you will see that the entire app screen becomes scrollable.
+That is, `Col 1` and `Col 2` never becomes shorter than their content, and the scroll is added to the the `Columns` component.

 ```js baga-show-editor-code
 class StartPage extends Page{